Drift Fishing For Salmon: Everything You Need To Know

 Deeper And Bigger Water

-If salmon have the opportunity they will hold in deeper water.
+If salmon have the option they will hold in deeper water.
 The deeper water gives them a sense of security.
-The advantage to drift fishing for salmon is you can fish 3 feet deep or you can fish 30 feet deep.
+With drift fishing, you can fishthree feet deep or you can fish 30 feet deep.
 Just be sure that you add enough weight for the depth and velocity of the current.

 You want to be sure you get your bait and weights to the bottom and try to detect the bottom so you know when you are deep enough If you are not hitting bottom add more weight, if you are hitting bottom to much reduce the weight.